 If you cannot attend the event to collect your certificates

-For students who cannot collect their own certificates, they can designate someone else to collect them using the application form sent home in November, also available here: Presentation Evening invite 2016.
+For students who cannot collect their own certificates, they can designate someone else to collect them using the application form included in the results envelope in August, also available here: Certificate Evening 2018.
 The designated person MUST bring photographic proof of identification for themselves along with them.

 What happens if I do not collect my certificates?

 Please be aware that certificates only need to be retained by the school for 12-months before they are securely destroyed.
 Therefore it is important that you collect your certificates as soon as possible, by arrangement with the exams office, to ensure that you do not have to pay for expensive replacements.
 Ex-students who believe they may have certificates held by the school should email firstname.lastname@example.org requesting advice on whether their certificates are available, giving the following information:

 - Full Legal Name at the time the exams were taken